 Staff notified the Green Park Civic Association and area residents and property owners regarding of the proposed Special Use Permit.
-Staff has received a letter of opposition from an area resident, and several letters of support, including a letter of support from St. Elizabeth Catholic Church.
+Staff has received a letter of opposition from an area resident, several letters of support, and a letter of concern from the Green Park Civic Association.